paleopollen/post-processing-cli/README.md

 # Pollen Detection Post-processing Command Line Interface

-We present Pollen Detection Post-processor, a Command Line Interface (CLI) for the post-processing of pollen detection images generated using our Pollen Detection CLI (https://github.com/paleopollen/pollen-detection-cli).
+We present Pollen Detection Post-processor, a Command Line Interface (CLI) for the post-processing of pollen detection images generated using our [Pollen Detection CLI](https://github.com/paleopollen/pollen-detection-cli).
 This CLI uses the [Segment Anything Model 2](https://ai.meta.com/sam2/) (SAM 2) model to create segmentation masks and segmented pollen images by using the center of pollen detection as the input prompt.